bilalmohamed1298/bilalmohamed1298/README.md

 ###

-<p align="center">Front-end developer with experience in building responsive, scalable websites.
+<p align="left">Front-end developer with experience in building responsive, scalable websites.
 Proficient in JavaScript, mastering<br>React.js, and eager to learn Next.js, Tailwind CSS, and TypeScript to create high-performance applications.
 Passionate<br>about collaboration, knowledge-sharing, and continuous growth.</p>

 ###